Non-Gaussianity as a signature of a quantum theory of gravity

 The classification of Gaussian and non-Gaussian states is very important in CVQIS.
 For example, universal quantum computation with pure states is only possible with non-Gaussian states or operations \cite{PhysRevLett.82.1784,PhysRevA.68.042319}, while Gaussian states and operations can be efficiently simulated on a classical computer \cite{PhysRevLett.88.097904,PhysRevLett.89.137903,PhysRevLett.89.137904,PhysRevA.66.032316}.
 Furthermore, non-Gaussian states or operations are required for violation of Bell inequalities \cite{PhysRevA.58.4345,PhysRevLett.82.2009,PhysRevA.66.044309,PhysRevLett.88.040406,PhysRevLett.93.020401,PhysRevA.72.042105,PhysRevA.71.022105,Ferraro_2005}.
 These, and additional examples, such as implementing entanglement distillation \cite{PhysRevA.66.032316}, have led to non-Gaussianity being classified as a CVQIS resource for which measures and witnesses have been derived \cite{PhysRevA.76.042327,PhysRevA.97.052317,PhysRevA.78.060303,PhysRevA.98.052350,PhysRevA.82.052341,PhysRevA.88.012322,EffQuantNonGauss,PhysRevA.87.033839,PhysRevA.90.013810,PhysRevA.87.062104}, just as for entanglement.

-Given the significance of Gaussian and non-Gaussian states in CVQIS, it is important to distinguish the type of Hamiltonians that can create such states: a Hamiltonian that is at most quadratic in quadratures, or equivalently in annihilation and creation operators, can only ever map a Gaussian state to another Gaussian state \cite{Schumaker1986317,Cheng_1988,LITTLEJOHN1986193,PhysRev.162.1256,NonEqQFT,LieAlgGauss}.
+Given the significance of Gaussian and non-Gaussian states in CVQIS, it is important to distinguish the type of Hamiltonians that can create such states: a Hamiltonian that is at most quadratic in quadratures, or equivalently in annihilation and creation operators, can only ever map a Gaussian state to another Gaussian state \cite{Schumaker1986317,Cheng_1988,LITTLEJOHN1986193,PhysRev.162.1256,NonEqQFT,LieAlgGauss}, which holds for both bosonic and fermionic \cite{Corney_2005,greplova2013quantum,hackl2018aspects,dangniam2018quantum} fields.
 That is, the Hamiltonian must be of the form:

 where $\hat{\bs{x}}^T_k := (\hat{x}_k, \hat{p}_k)$, and $\bs{\lambda}_k(t)$ and $\bs{\mu}_{kl} (t)$ are $2 \times 1$ and $2 \times 2$ real-valued matrices of arbitrary functions of time.
 Although we have assumed a discrete, finite mode spectrum here for simplicity, the extension to infinite and continuous modes is straightforward \cite{Sorkin_2014,QFsQIs,Berges2018,InfModes}.